Approved by the president

 - increase the efficiency and operation of this website; and/or

 - monitor and analyze usage and trends to improve users’ experiences with this website.

-SUNY Oneonta and authorized third-party vendors may use tracking technologies such as cookies, identifiers and web beacons to automatically collect user information.
+SUNY Oneonta and service providers may use marketing technologies such as cookies, identifiers and web beacons to automatically collect user information.
 Tools may include:

 Google Analytics, Google AdWords, and Google Tag Manager

-SUNY Oneonta will not identify users or facilitate the merging of personally identifiable information with non-personally identifiable information collected through any advertising product or feature unless the college has robust notice of and the user’s prior affirmative (i.e., opt-in) consent to that identification or merger.
-In addition, the college does not attempt to disaggregate data that Google reports in aggregate.
+SUNY Oneonta will not identify users or facilitate the merging of personally identifiable information with non-personally identifiable information collected through any advertising product or feature unless the university has robust notice of and the user’s prior affirmative (i.e., opt-in) consent to that identification or merger.
+In addition, the university does not attempt to disaggregate data that Google reports in aggregate.

 Visitors can opt out of the Google Analytics Advertising Features through Google Analytics’ opt-outs for the web, Ads Settings, Ad Settings for mobile apps, or any other available means (for example, the NAI’s consumer opt-out).

 - SUNY Oneonta will only share ad data collected, received, or derived from our Facebook or Instagram ads (“Meta advertising data”) with a service provider, who will also protect any Meta advertising data or data otherwise obtained from Meta.
 We will limit their use of this information and keep it confidential and secure.